 I am not a scientist or a doctor, I am simply sharing my journey as a cook making delicious, wholesome Paleo food.
 I don’t want to preach about Paleo, that’s not what this site is about.
 I think there are enough resources and literature to get you familiarised with the subject.

 What I like about Paleo eating:

-1. Nutrient dense, real food – I find that by eliminating grains, legumes and refined sugars, I end up eating a larger variety of nutrient dense foods like vegetables, lean meats and fish, eggs, some nuts and seeds and plenty of good fats like olive oil, avocados, coconut and good quality butter.
+1. Nutrient dense, real food – I find that by eliminating grains, legumes and refined sugars, I end up eating a larger variety of nutrient dense foods like vegetables, meat and fish, eggs, nuts, seeds and plenty of good fats like olive oil, avocados, coconut and good quality butter.
 I’ve always eaten lots of vegetables and salads but I definitely consume a lot more these days.

 2. Satiety – I never have to count calories or feel hungry.
 By consuming more protein and fat, I feel satiated for much longer and don’t often have the need to snack between meals.

 3. My energy levels are very consistent throughout the day, and unless I am under the weather I feel bright and chirpy pretty much until bed time.
 I wake up naturally at the same time each morning.
 I also feel quite focused and clear in the head, which is most likely due to reduced stress and better sleep patterns.

 4. I don’t get bloated and tired after I eat.
 No more crazy food crashes and no cat naps required after lunch.
 I also feel less puffy and groggy in the morning, which my friends call ‘having a carb or sugar face’.
 There is a general feeling of lightness and vitality as well.